 AAA Editor Notes

-Note: No water, electricity or lighting is available.
-A cliff with a long drop is immediately adjacent to campsites and there is no barrier.
+Note: No water, electricity or lighting is provided for campsites within the park.
+A cliff with a long drop is immediately adjacent to these sites, and there is no barrier.

 Camping is permitted.
 Picnicking is permitted.